lithia-framework/lithia/CONTRIBUTING.md

 **Build fails with TypeScript errors:**

 - Make sure you're on the latest `canary` branch
-- Run `pnpm install` to ensure dependencies are up to date
+- Run `npm install` to ensure dependencies are up to date
 - Check that your Node.js version is 18.x or higher

 **Examples don't work:**

-- Rebuild the main project: `pnpm run build`
+- Rebuild the main project: `npm run build`
-- Reinstall example dependencies: `cd examples/1-basic-api && pnpm install`
+- Reinstall example dependencies: `cd examples/1-basic-api && npm install`
 - Clear any cached builds: `rm -rf dist`

 **Hot reload not working:**